 Books that talk about meditation and/or mindfulness:

 - Inner Engineering: A Yogis Guide to Joy by Sadhguru.
 This book has some pretty good advice about mindfulness and meditation but Sadhguru tends to lean towards teaching some version of Vedanta (pop Vedanta as someone called it) and it can get pretty unscientific, so if you are not able to detach good advice from hardcore spirituality then I wouldn’t recommend it.
+If reading books is too much then you should watch his videos on YouTube.
+He is pretty funny actually and has some amazing advice.

 - Mindfulness: A Practical Guide to Awakening by Joseph Goldstein.
 While reading this wonderful book on the topic of meditation, mindfulness and Buddhism, I felt like I reached some type of big realization about life.
 Joseph beautifully presents the case for why being mindful matters and what Buddha taught us about it.
+If you are interested in Buddhism but don’t want to get too religious then read this book and enjoy the journey Joseph will take you on.

 - 10% Happier: How I Tamed the Voice in my Head, Reduced Stress Without Losing My Edge, and Found Self-Help That Actually Works – A True Story.
 This book is perfect for people who are sceptical of meditation and its benefits, and who want to learn about it from someone who was the polar opposite of what you imagine a meditator to be.
+Read my review of the book here.

 YouTube channels with guided meditations: